 The course provides a cross-disciplinary approach to relations and exchanges between East and West in the overlapping contexts iof the Arab/Muslim world and the Mediterranean basin.
 Students explore the Maghreb’s complex historical position as the western frontier of Islam and as an object for the orientalist imaginary.
 Topics range from the movement of philosophical ideas between Medieval Iberia and North Africa to the cross-currents of political and cultural identity in the aftermath of the ‘Arab Spring.’
 The seminar includes lectures by leading specialists from several disciplines.

-All students are required to take the seminar for a minimum of 2 credits.
-The requirements for the 2 credit course are: attendance at all 8 meetings; participation in discussions and Q&A and submitting 1-2 page responses after each guest speaker visit.
-Students may also elect to take the seminar for 4 points, with the addition of a 10-15 page research paper.
+All students are required to take the seminar for 3 credits.
+The requirements for the course are: attendance at all 8 meetings; participation in discussions and Q&A and submitting 1-2 page responses after each guest speaker visit.

 Confirmed Guest Speakers (thus far):